Reimagining Candid’s return to office

 - Virtual Town Hall meetings: Most staff, 89%, prefer Candid’s monthly all-staff meetings, which we call Town Halls, to be virtual.
 Moving these meetings to a fully virtual format allows everyone to participate equally.
 Before COVID, groups of in-office employees would congregate, while remote employees were relegated to Zoom, which created an uneven experience.

 - Annual all-staff event: For the first time since 2019, we’ll come together for an all-staff gathering this September.
 This came after learning that 83% of survey respondents indicated an interest in attending an in-person retreat.

 We’re still living in a pandemic and will need to continue to listen to staff concerns and adapt to an ever-changing environment.
-For some, virtual work will be their normal; for others being in an office every day is how they’ll be their most productive; and still others will thrive in a hybrid model.
+For some, virtual work will be their normal.
+For others being in an office every day is how they’ll be their most productive.
+Still others will thrive in a hybrid model.
 Candid leadership reports equal or better productivity from its committed staff of nearly 200 employees.
 Driven by our mission of getting you the information you need to do good, our vision of a social sector capable of tackling the critical challenges and opportunities of our time continues to be our focus.